nprapps/nprapps.github.com/_posts/2015-02-18-multivariate-testing.markdown

     </tr>
 </table>

 About **34% of sessions completed the piece.** In this case, completion is defined as reaching the last slide of content, not reaching the conclusion slide .
 For comparison, ["This Is Color"](http://apps.npr.org/lookatthis/posts/colors/) and ["Plastic Rebirth"](apps.npr.org/lookatthis/posts/plastic/) had ~28% completion rates, while ["What Do Homeless Vets Look Like?"](http://apps.npr.org/lookatthis/posts/veterans/) had ~42%, but completion was defined as the last slide (including conclusion slides) for those stories.
+Completion rate is important for understanding our test, because we ran the test after people completed the story.

 More interestingly, **77% of sessions that got 25% of the way through the story completed the piece.** If users began the story and stuck with us for a quarter of the piece, they were very likely to finish the whole thing.
 However, only **44% of sessions got 25% of the way through.** It seems like the biggest road block was hooking people and getting them started.
 The story’s **high bounce rate (52%)** also backs up this conclusion.